andersonramos-dev/andersonramos-dev/README.md

-# 👋 Hello!
-I'm Anderson Ramos

-## 🚀 About Me
+🚀 About Me
-I'm a Back-End developer in training, focused on **Java** and **Object-Oriented Programming (OOP)**.
-Currently exploring the **Spring Boot** ecosystem, building **RESTful APIs**, and applying best practices to develop scalable solutions.

-## 📚 Currently Learning
-- Java & OOP
-- Spring Boot
-- RESTful APIs
-- SQL Databases
+I'm an IT professional specialized in Computer Networks and Cybersecurity, with hands-on experience in configuring and managing network infrastructures and information security environments.
+I focus on maintaining efficient, secure, and resilient networks, applying industry standards and best practices.

+🧠 Skills

+Network Monitoring with Zabbix
+Network Protocols: OSPF, VLAN, DHCP, STP, LACP, LLDP Information Security Management based on ISO 27001 Operating Systems: Linux and Windows Administration Configuration and management of Routers and Switches (Huawei, Cisco) Troubleshooting, performance optimization, and access control

-## 🎯 Goal
+🎯 Goal

-Grow as a back-end developer and collaborate on projects that positively impact people and businesses.
+Grow as a Network and Cybersecurity Specialist, contributing to environments that require high performance, reliability, and strong data protection.

 ## 📫 Contact
 - Email: [andersonoliveira2515@gmail.com](andersonoliveira2515@gmai.com)